5 Reasons Occupational Therapy Professionals Love the Brain and Sensory Foundations Training

 - Everyone wins: The movements are energizing and excellent for stress-release and goal achievement.
 OTPs say the movements help them as much as their clients.
 Here are just two of many examples:

-This OT and student in the Brain and Sensory Foundations program had lordosis of the spine and weak core, and was sensitive to loud noises.
-Through her work in the course, she was able to drastically improve these issues.
-Read her story to see why she is so excited to share these tools with her clients!
+This OT had lordosis of the spine, weak core, and sensitivity to loud noises.
+By using innate rhythmic movements and primitive reflex integration, she considerably improved these issues.
+See why she is so excited to share these tools with her clients!

 The combination of tools in the Brain and Sensory Foundations courses work synergisticly to effectively support client activities and occupations.
 Join in the fun and get tools for transformation that can serve you both personally and professionally.